What forms of LLRW waste are disposed of at WCS?

-WCS is a one-stop location for treatment, storage and disposal of LLRW and mixed low-level radioactive waste.
+WCS is a one-stop location for treatment, storage and disposal of low-level radioactive waste (LLRW) and mixed low-level radioactive waste.
 LLRW includes items that have become contaminated with radioactive material or have become radioactive through exposure to radiation.
-For example, contaminated soils, hand tools, components, piping and other equipment at oil and gas facilities.
-Click here for more examples.
+LLRW is generated at facilities such as power plants, oil and gas operations, hospitals and research institutions.

 What other types of waste are disposed at WCS?